tbenthompson/tbenthompson_site/content/post/block_slider.md

 * The numerical methods for determining traction on the fault surface given the current values of slip everywhere on the fault (elasticity!)
 * The frictional evolution for determining the current velocity on the fault surface from the traction.

-Or, in pseudocode, it's a simple feedback where we loop:
+Or, in pseudocode, it's a simple feedback where I loop:
 ```
 while not done:
     slip += velocity * dt